DavidChen1912/Internship-LLM-based-Fraud-Detection-Project/README.md

 ---

 ## 📖 Introduction
-In Taiwan, financial fraud has become increasingly rampant in recent years, with scams relying heavily on **localized language patterns, cultural nuances, and conversational tactics**.
+In Taiwan, financial fraud has become increasingly rampant in recent years, with scams relying heavily on **localized language patterns and cultural nuances**.
 Off-the-shelf open-source models often fail to capture these regional fraud characteristics.

 To address this, our team developed a **localized fraud-detection LLM** aimed at helping users safely analyze suspicious investment scenarios in a private environment.